Panoptikum-social/blog.panoptikum.social/_posts/2016-09-15-about-panoptikum.markdown

 Because it's another way of publishing your podcast.
 Panoptikum is an additional possibility for podcasters to get feedback and attract more attention than before.

-## Will Panoptikum.io allways be free?
+## Will Panoptikum.io always be free?

 Yes and no.